 The team responds within 48 hours of receiving notice of layoffs or closings and works to quickly coordinate services with the employer.
 The District follows federal guidelines under the Worker Adjustment and Retraining Notification (WARN) Act to trigger delivery of services.
-Rapid Response delivers customized services on site at the affected company to accommodate work schedules, and assists companies and affected workers through transitions.
+Customized services are delivered on site at the affected company to accommodate work schedules, and assists companies and affected workers through transitions.